 It is incredible that many, who identify themselves with Christianity, should contend that it is impossible for the Christian to fall from God’s grace.

 The Scriptures warn of certain Christians who attempted to revert to the Mosaic regime for salvation.
-As a result, they were “severed from Christ” and “fallen away from grace” (Galatians 3:26-27; 5:4).
+As a result, they were “severed from Christ” and “fallen away from grace” (Gal.
+3:26-27; 5:4).

 Grace is a soul-thrilling concept; it must be deeply appreciated, but never manipulated or distorted.